 Composed of kiln-dried aggregate bound with clear polyurethane resin, resin bound surfacing is typically laid from a minimum thickness of 15mm to 20mm.

 All Ronacrete products for resin bound surfacing or tree pit applications are UV stable.
 When retention of the original colour is required, UV stable resins should be chosen.
 A typical argument put forward by suppliers who do not offer UV stable resins is that many of the aggregates available are yellow and/ or brown.
 This assertion ignores the large number of sites where some areas are exposed and some are in permanent shade, under evergreen foliage or covered by movable objects, such as plant pots.
 In such circumstances, shade variation is inevitable and will become apparent relatively quickly.

-Aromatic polyurethane products are excellent for numerous uses and are widely used for flooring, where their resistance to wear, chemical spillages and relatively high service temperatures makes them an obvious choice for many industrial applications.
-Their lack of resistance to ultraviolet light makes aromatic polyurethanes less suitable for exterior use, except as undercoats protected from UV exposure.
-UV degradation is not limited to yellowing and darkening, surfaces become duller and other properties such as elasticity and flexibility are also adversely affected by exposure to UV.
+Aromatic polyurethane products are excellent for numerous uses.
+They are widely used for flooring, where their resistance to wear, chemical spillages and relatively high service temperatures make them an obvious choice for many industrial applications.
+Their lack of resistance to ultraviolet light makes aromatic polyurethanes less suitable for exterior use.
+Exceptions for this as undercoats protected from UV exposure.
+UV degradation is not limited to yellowing and darkening.
+Surfaces become duller and other properties such as elasticity and flexibility are also adversely affected by exposure to UV.

-Binders for resin bound surfacing should be sufficiently elastic to withstand minor substrate movement and traffic loads; there is evidence of an increased risk of cracking of surfacings bound with resins which have low elasticity, especially when surfacings are applied to asphaltic bases, which are subject to flowing of bitumen binders at higher temperatures.
+Binders for resin bound surfacing should be sufficiently elastic to withstand minor substrate movement and traffic loads; there is evidence of an increased risk of cracking of surfacings bound with resins which have low elasticity; especially when surfacings are applied to asphaltic bases, which are subject to flowing of bitumen binders at higher temperatures.
 When choosing a resin bound surfacing material, a specifier should weigh the superior properties of aliphatic resins when exposed to UV radiation against the reduced initial cost of aromatic polyurethanes and consider which offers better value for money to their client.